The Loneliest Runner: Creation of film

 Michael Landon was the real-life version of the loneliest runner.
 As a child, he wet his bed until he was 14 and his mother, Peggy O'Neill, really did hang his sheets to dry outside of his bedroom window as punishment.
-The dysfunctional family life that Landon experienced during his early life were also similar to the ones in this autobiographical film.
+The dysfunctional family life that Landon experienced during his early life was also similar to the ones in this autobiographical film.

 The character of John Curtis is modeled after Landon, as are his parents and other supporting characters.
-He reused actor Walker Edmiston of Bonanza to play Doctor Claymore (who coincidentally later took two jobs on Little House guest starring as different Doctors in seasons five and nine, as well as an appearance in season three).
+Landon cast actor Walker Edmiston, who had previously appeared on Bonanza, to play Doctor Claymore.
+Coincidentally, Edmiston later guest-starred on Little House as different doctors in seasons five and nine, as well as appearing in season three.
 Landon also asked his on-screen daughter, Melissa Sue Anderson to play Nancy Rizzi, saying the part was perfect for her.
 Melissa says she was both honored and thrilled to have been included.

 Prior to acting, Landon also had Olympic ambitions as a javelin thrower.
 Due to an injury in his shoulder ligaments during college, Landon was unable to pursue a career in sports and started acting, which eventually led to three very successful television series, in addition to other acting, directing, and writing jobs on other shows.